alyssaong1/Bot-Framework-Tutorial/CHALLENGE2.md

-#BONUS MISSION: Connecting the bot to messaging channels
+#Challenge 2: Deploying to Azure and connecting to messaging channels
 ## Introuction

 In this mission, we will deploy your bot that uses NodeJS and the Microsoft Bot Framework to Azure.